-• In order to allow azure driver to properly authenticate with our Azure account, you need to sign your .pem file, keep the absolute path of the new signed certificate, you will need it for the pem_management_cert field inside az_driver.conf:
+• In order to allow azure driver to properly authenticate with our Azure account, you need to sign your .pem file:

-''' Concatenate key and pem certificate (sign with private key) $ cat myCert.pem myPrivateKey.key > vOneCloud.pem '''
+''' Concatenate key and pem certificate (sign with private key) $ cat myCert.pem myPrivateKey.key > azureOne.pem '''

 • The following gem is required: azure.
 This gem is automatically installed as part of the installation process.
 Otherwise, run the install_gems script as root: